room: PT 3.2.70

 phone:+49(0) 941 / 943 - 3475

 93040 Regensburg, Germany

-To save your spot and receive a Zoom link, please make sure to register by Tuesday via email to: email@example.com
+To save your spot and receive a Zoom link, please make sure to register at least 24 hours in advance via email to: firstname.lastname@example.org

 Contact person for: